Language & Orientation

 Must have a heart for missions

-Must be able to work independently and be flexible
+Must be able to live and work independently, and be flexible

 age range: 21+